stashed/stash/docs/guides/latest/backends/local.md

 ##### EmptyDir volume as Backend

-Below, the YAML of a sample `Repository` crd that uses an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) as backend.
+Below, the YAML of a sample `Repository` crd that uses an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1